 So, what are stem cells and what are they used for?
 These cells are quite special because they can divide and differentiate, creating new tissues, cells, and even an entire organ.
 Adult stem cells have been used in human treatments and therapies for many years.

-The advancement of Stem cell science is an increasingly important area of the medical field.
+The advancement of Stem Sell research is an increasingly important area of the medical field.
 They can replace or heal damaged cells or tissues in the body.
 You can even say they work as a built-in repair system for the entire human organism.
 Stem cells replenish other affected cells during a person’s entire life.

 Adult stem cells are called the body’s “natural” solution.
 This is because they can be found in our bodies in their natural form.
 When any part of human physiology is in need of healing due to a disease or damage, these cells provide a repair mechanism to replenish your tissues.